respiratory-immunology-lab/metabolome-lipidome-MSDIAL/pmp_preprocessing/README.md

 and finally transformation using a variance-stabling generalised logarithmic transformation ([see documentation](https://rdrr.io/github/computational-metabolomics/pmp/man/glog_transformation.html)).

 The generalised logarithmic (glog) transformation stabilises the variance across low and high intensity mass spectral features.
-The `glog_transformation` function uses QC samples to optimse the scaling factor `lambda`.
+The `glog_transformation` function uses QC samples to optimise the scaling factor `lambda`.
-Using the function `glog_plot_plot_optimised_lambda` it’s possible to visualise if the optimsation of the given parameter has converged at the minima.
+Using the function `glog_plot_plot_optimised_lambda` it’s possible to visualise if the optimisation of the given parameter has converged at the minima.

 ```r
 # PQN data normalisation